Get

 Grain-free foods don’t necessarily contain extra meat.
 Often, these foods use veggies like peas and potatoes instead of the usual grain.
 This can possibly be a risk factor for your dog, and grain-free diets are currently being investigated by the FDA for the possibility of such diets leading to a heart condition in dogs.

 Finally, keep your dog’s nutritional preferences in mind.
 The best food will be of no use if your dog doesn’t seem to enjoy it and refuses to eat it!
-As canine nutrition is a complex topic which involves a plethora of factors (which often keep changing throughout your pet’s life), it’s best to follow your veterinarian’s lead if you’re in doubt about your dog’s nutritional needs.
+As canine nutrition is a complex topic which involves a plethora of factors (which often keep changing throughout your pet’s life), it’s best to follow a veterinarian’s lead if you’re in doubt about your dog’s nutritional needs.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!